• Skip to primary navigation

 You get all the flavor of grilled tuna with the ease of your air fryer.

-Make it once, and these ahi tuna steaks are sure to become a regular in your mealtime rotation.
+Make it once, and these ahi tuna steaks are sure to become one of your favorite air fryer dinner recipes.

 Ingredients Needed to Air Fry Tuna Steaks